-Economy: Powder River County covers 3,297 square miles with a population over 1658 persons.
+Powder River County covers 3,297 square miles with a population of around 2000, give or take.
 The town of Broadus claims 458 residents.
 Jobs in town are dominated by government employment and the largest private employer is the local grocery store.
 There are many small business owners, including farmers and ranchers.
 The business community is service and retail oriented and is LARGELY dependent on the surrounding agricultural base.

 Broadus is the only commercial center of any size in the county.
 It has a bustling business district with several restaurants, a grocery store, and several retail stores.